seanrcollings/arc/docs/docs/usage/parameters/parameter-groups.md

 and convert it to use a parameter group instead.

-For this example, the transfre is very straight forward, we can just take the argument list definition, and add it to the class body:
+For this example, the transfer is very straight forward, we can just take the argument list definition, and add it to the class body:

 ```py
 @arc.group